TWHBEA BYLAWS/CORPORATION RULES

 22.01 Action taken by the Board of Directors and the Executive Committee with regard to administrative and operational matters shall be recorded in the minutes of the Association.
 This action shall be OPERATIONAL ACTION.

-22.02 Action taken with regard to adoption, amendment, and repeal of these RULES shall be published in the Voice of the Tennessee Walking Horse magazine in addition to the minutes.
+22.02 Action taken with regard to adoption, amendment, and repeal of these RULES shall be published in the Voice of TWHBEA magazine in addition to the minutes.
 This action shall be RULE ACTION.